-Hallowed be your nameIt is the Father who magnifies his name.Your kingdom comeIt is the Son who establishes his kingdom.Your will be doneIt is the Holy Spirit who executes the will of God.Give us today our daily breadThe Father's provision.Forgive us our debtsThe Son's pardon from sin.Lead us not into temptationThe Holy Spirit's protection from temptation.
+Hallowed be your name It is the Father who magnifies His name.
+Your kingdom come It is the Son who establishes His kingdom.
+Your will be done It is the Holy Spirit who executes the Will of God, the Father.
+Give us today our daily bread It is the Father who provides.
+Forgive us our debts It is the Son who pardons from sin.
+And we in turn forgive others.
+Lead us not into temptation The Holy Spirit protects from temptation.

-Praise and Commitment (v13b):
+Praise and Commitment (6:13b):

 6:13b For thine is the kingdom, and the power, and the glory, for ever.
+Amen.
 This prayer closes with a doxology of praise, which is a similar doxology by David (1Chron.29:11).
 The point is to stress that everything belongs to God.
 It's Thine!